ReidP31/Mars-Site-web-scraping/README.md

 # Mission to Mars

 For this project, I created a dashboard with Mars information using BeautifulSoup & Splinter to scrape Mars websites.
+The dashboard includes a button that updates the information when clicked.
 <br />